tuva-health/docs/docs/quality-measures.md

 - Professional medical associations
 - Private groups

-# Components of a Quality Measure
+## Components of a Quality Measure

 Quality measures have many standard sections:

 - **Measure ID:** Measures can have several different identifiers.
 These are created by the measure steward (i.e., the organization that authored and maintains the measure).
-For example, the identifiers for breast cancer screening are NQF 2372, MIPS Quality Number #112, and eCQM CMS125.
+For example, the identifiers for Breast Cancer Screening are NQF 2372, MIPS CQM Quality ID #112, and eCQM CMS125.
 - **Measure Description:** A brief description of the purpose of the measure.
 - **Denominator:** The population to which the measure applies (i.e., the number of people who should have received a service or action such as a screening).